Sign changes of Fourier coefficients for holomorphic eta-quotients: Introduction and statement of results

 \section{Introduction and statement of results}

-There is wide interest in sign changes in $q$-series $f(q) = \sum_{n\in\Z} c(n) q^n$ with $c(n)\in\R$.
-For example, if $f(q)$ is the Fourier expansion of positive real weight cusp form on some congruence subgroup, then Knopp, Kohnen, and Pribitkin \cite[Theorem 1]{KnoppKohnenPribitkin} showed that the $c(n)$ change signs infinitely often.
-Sign changes in special subsets of $n\in\N$ in case of half-integral weight cusp forms were considered in \cite{BruinierKohnen,KLW}.
-Moreover, Kowalski, Lau, Soundararajan, and Wu \cite[Corollary 2]{KLSW10} proved that if $f$ is an integral weight normalized newform, then the set of signs $\sgn(c(p))$ with $p$ prime uniquely determines $f$.
-These results do not extend to general holomorphic modular forms; for example, the Eisenstein series for $\SL_2(\Z)$ have at most one sign change, and half of them have no sign change, so the signs of their Fourier coefficients do not uniquely determine them.
+There is wide interest in sign changes of the coefficients of $q$-series $f(q) = \sum_{n\in\Z} c(n) q^n$ with $c(n)\in\R$.
+If $f(q)$ is the Fourier expansion of a cusp form of positive real weight on some congruence subgroup, then Knopp, Kohnen, and Pribitkin \cite[Theorem 1]{KnoppKohnenPribitkin} showed that the $c(n)$ change signs infinitely often.
+Sign changes along special subsets of $\N$ for half-integral weight cusp forms were considered in \cite{BruinierKohnen,KLW}.
+Moreover, Kowalski, Lau, Soundararajan, and Wu \cite[Corollary 2]{KLSW10} proved that if $f$ is an integral weight normalized newform, then the signs $\sgn(c(p))$, as $p$ ranges over the primes, uniquely determine $f$.
+These results do not extend to general holomorphic modular forms.
+For example, the Eisenstein series for $\SL_2(\Z)$ have at most one sign change, and half of them have no sign change, so the signs of their Fourier coefficients do not uniquely determine them.
 Define the {\it Dedekind $\eta$-function}

 In this paper, we investigate sign changes of Fourier coefficients of $\eta$-quotients $\prod_{j=1}^{m}\eta(jz)^{\delta_j}$ with $m\in\N$ and $\delta_j\in\Z$ for $1\leq j\leq m$.
 Many such quotients are connected to combinatorial counting problems via the corresponding products